nathanweel/Associates/README.md

 # Associates

-A database for entering your associates names, their phone numbers, their gender, and notes about them!
+A database for entering your associates names, their phone numbers, their email, and notes about them!
 (Works best on Windows 10 or later)

 # Functionality